 So I printed the output (on six 11” x 17” sheets, 10pt type, no linebreaks) and the source code, rolled and stuffed it in the largest matchbox I could find.
 Nobody bought it.
 So it goes.

 I also wrote 42 love haiku.
 Each haiku is in a tiny file of its own on my web server, and each match in the box has one URL written on it.
-So you go to the URL and get a lovely little love haiku:
+So you go to one of the URLs and you get a lovely little love haiku:

 This is one of the error messages: